danial-barazandeh/mobileWorld/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is an app for selling mobile spare parts. this app was made for a freelancing project in IRAQ that I developed and this repository is a translated DEMO version of that project for my portfolio.

+- jMob is a name of the app in local language ***

 A few resources to get you started if this is your first Flutter project: